linode/docs/docs/applications/configuration-management/create-a-nodebalancer-with-terraform/index.md

     terraform plan

 You should see a lengthy output with all the `create` actions that will take place.
 Review the output, taking note that the `<computed>` values you see will be defined on creation.
-Once you are satified with the proposed actions, it's time to apply them.
+Once you are satisfied with the proposed actions, it's time to apply them.

 Run the `apply` command: